Neil2813/razorpay-buildathon/Backend/README.md

-# GlassBox Backend - Risk Agent & API Service
+# GlassBox Backend - AI Agentic Commerce Service

-This is the backend service for the GlassBox agentic commerce system, primarily featuring the **Risk Agent**.
-It is built using **FastAPI** for high-performance, asynchronous API routing and uses a state-of-the-art **Hybrid Machine Learning Ensemble** for real-time fraud detection.
+This is the backend service for the **GLASSBOX** agentic commerce system.
+It provides a robust, multi-tenant FastAPI backend that powers a 6-agent LangGraph orchestration, secure JWT authentication, local SQLite persistence, and a state-of-the-art Hybrid Machine Learning Risk Engine for real-time fraud detection.

-## 🏗️ Architecture & Design Choices
+## 🏗️ Architecture & Features

-### 1. Modular FastAPI Architecture
+### 1. LangGraph Multi-Agent System (The Virtual Brain)
-The backend is structured for production readiness, scalability, and maintainability.
-*   **`main.py` as an Application Factory:** The entry point is kept clean, handling only app initialization, lifespan events (like loading the ML model into memory on startup), and router inclusion.
-*   **Separation of Concerns:** Routes (`app/routes`), schemas for data validation (`app/schemas`), core configuration (`app/core`), and machine learning logic (`app/ml`) are strictly isolated.
+The core of the transaction process is handled by a suite of specialized agents working sequentially and securely:
+*   **Concierge Agent:** Parses natural language intent into structured boundaries.
+*   **Catalog Agent (RAG):** Retrieves candidate products using deterministic eligibility filtering.
+*   **Negotiation Agent:** Selects the best product and strictly enforces tenant-configured spend ceilings (a deterministic check that the LLM cannot override).
+*   **Risk Agent (ML):** Scores transactions using a trained Hybrid Ensemble (XGBoost + LightGBM).
+Features a **graceful rule-based fallback** if ML dependencies are missing.
+*   **Payment Agent:** Executes Razorpay test-mode API calls with a strict, non-configurable single-retry policy.
+*   **Audit/Ledger Agent:** An always-on observer that writes immutable, replayable event logs for every state transition to power the knowledge graph and merchant insights.

+### 2. Multi-Tenancy, RBAC & Authentication
+*   **JWT Auth:** Zero-dependency, standards-compliant HS256 JWT access tokens.
+*   **Password Hashing:** NIST-recommended PBKDF2-HMAC-SHA256 with unique salts.
+*   **Roles:** Distinct roles for `buyer`, `merchant_admin`, and `platform_admin`.
+*   **Tenant Isolation:** All database tables and spend ceilings are scoped to `tenant_id`.

+### 3. Deep Security Layer
+*   **Webhook Signature Verification:** Enforces HMAC-SHA256 validation against `X-Razorpay-Signature` to block forged webhook payloads.
+*   **SSRF Protection:** Validates all outbound URLs to block requests to private/internal IPs, loopbacks, and cloud metadata endpoints (e.g., AWS `169.254.169.254`).
+*   **Domain Allowlisting:** Explicitly limits outbound API calls to approved domains (e.g., `api.razorpay.com`, `api.groq.com`).

+### 4. Zero Cold-Start Hybrid ML Pipeline
+*   **XGBoost + LightGBM Soft-Voting:** Combines depth-wise tree growth with leaf-wise histogram binning to prevent overfitting on synthetic PaySim artifacts.
-*   **Zero Cold-Start Latency:** The ML model is loaded into memory during the FastAPI lifespan startup event.
-This ensures that the very first API request (and all subsequent ones) are served instantly without waiting for disk I/O or model deserialization.
+*   **Instant Load:** The `.joblib` model artifact is loaded instantly into memory during the FastAPI lifespan startup event.

-### 2. Hybrid ML Model (XGBoost + LightGBM)
-Instead of relying on a single algorithm, the Risk Agent utilizes a **Soft-Voting Ensemble** combining **XGBoost** and **LightGBM**.

-**Why this choice?**
-*   **Reduced Variance & Overfitting:** Synthetic datasets (like PaySim) often contain sharp, artificial decision boundaries.
-A single tree model can easily overfit these artifacts.
-By combining depth-wise tree growth (XGBoost) and leaf-wise histogram binning (LightGBM), the ensemble smooths out these boundaries.
-*   **Robustness on Imbalanced Data:** Financial fraud datasets are notoriously imbalanced (e.g., < 0.2% fraud).
-Combining different algorithms with their respective class-weighting strategies prevents a single algorithm's bias from dominating.
-*   **Full Dataset Utilization:** LightGBM's histogram binning allows it to train on the entire 6.36 million row dataset extremely fast, allowing us to leverage all available data rather than relying on sampling techniques.
-*   **Anti-Overfitting Controls:** The training pipeline employs 5-Fold Stratified Cross-Validation, L1/L2 regularization, feature sub-sampling, and row sub-sampling to guarantee the model generalizes well to unseen data.
+*   **Safe Fallback:** If the environment lacks ML dependencies (like `xgboost` or `lightgbm`), the API automatically falls back to a deterministic rule-based risk calculator without crashing.

+---

 ## 🚀 Getting Started